akomic/ses-smtpd-proxy/README.md

 Everything this software does is possible with a more fully-featured mail server like Postfix but requires setting up Postfix (which is complicated) and, if following best practices, rotating credentials every 90 days (which is annoying).
-Because this integrates with the AWS SDK it can be configured through the normal SDK configuration channels such as the instance metadata service which provides dynamic credentials or environment variables, in which case you should still manually rotate credentials but have one choke-point to do that.
+Because this integrates with the AWS SDK v2 it can be configured through the normal SDK configuration channels such as the instance metadata service which provides dynamic credentials or environment variables, in which case you should still manually rotate credentials but have one choke-point to do that.

+## Command Line Options

+The proxy supports the following command line options:

+- `--enable-vault` - Enable fetching AWS IAM credentials from a Vault server (default: false)
+- `--vault-path=path` - Full path to Vault credential (ex: "aws/creds/my-mail-user")
+- `--cross-account-role=arn` - ARN of cross-account role to assume for SES access
+- `--configuration-set-name=name` - SES Configuration Set name to use with SendRawEmail
+- `--enable-prometheus` - Enable Prometheus metrics server (default: false)
+- `--prometheus-bind=addr` - Address/port for Prometheus server (default: ":2501")
+- `--enable-health-check` - Enable health check server (default: false)
+- `--health-check-bind=addr` - Address/port for health check server (default: ":3000")
+- `--version` - Show program version

 ## Hashicorp Vault Integration
 The server supports using Hashicorp Vault to retrieve an AWS IAM user